I’m going to let you into a secret. Most people don’t want to be rich.

 I’m glad you asked.
 You can learn to enjoy those things.
 Over time, the things we work for (and eventually get good at) are the things we come to love.

 To make this easier, I used conditional rewards.
 Conditional rewards are deals that you do with yourself.
 Things like: if I can survive this week at work, I’ll get drunk on Friday evening.
-Or if I can do my tax return this weekend, I’ll get me some chocolate.
+Or if I can do my tax return this weekend, I’ll get some chocolate.
 I used these “carrots” to motivate myself…as if I was the donkey and the jockey.
-So, along the way, I spent more on things like booze and holidays than I need now (yes, I’m still on the wagon of Dry February despite being surrounded by temptation).
+So, along the way, I spent more on things like booze and holidays than I need now.

 The way to make this much easier is to enjoy the process.